Private Detective

 Have you ever had a "eureka" moment where you make some connection or crack a case in the middle of the night or doing something unrelated??

-Asked by Dhot about 9 years ago
+Asked by Dhot over 9 years ago

 Tips for doing a pretext call?
 I’m the victim of an assault & I’ve been asked by the detective assigned to my case to do a pretext call to try to get the perpetrator to confess, or at least say something incriminating, since I know them personally.

-Asked by Daya over 3 years ago
+Asked by Daya over 4 years ago

 I work hard but there is no result in biceps so please help me and guide me

-Asked by Shaksham over 7 years ago
+Asked by Shaksham almost 8 years ago

 What are the requirements to being a PI?
 Is it different than being a police detective?

-Asked by PINTERESTED about 6 years ago
+Asked by PINTERESTED almost 7 years ago

 Have you ever spied on a tweaker?

-Asked by They have a really good right now in my order I have had been great and I have been a great person for the long wait time they have had been a lot worse than they about 5 years ago
+Asked by They have a really good right now in my order I have had been great and I have been a great person for the long wait time they have had been a lot worse than they over 5 years ago

 There is something wrong in this house.
 Every night or early every morning at about 3:35amm,there is a rolling sound over my head.it sound like something heavy being pushed.up and down the length of the house or the floor of whole house vibrates.Why?

-Asked by Helpme about 7 years ago
+Asked by Helpme over 7 years ago

 In a missing child case from say thirty years ago, the parents and younger sibling are around, who gets the call first if someone confesses? the parents, right? would it EVER be the son instead?
 (I'm writing a screenplay LOL) Thanks!!

-Asked by Tully Archer over 1 year ago
+Asked by Tully Archer over 2 years ago

 How difficult is it to investigate law enforcement misconduct or negligence without upsetting the wrong people or stepping on toes?
 What are some guidelines to have a productive investigation and cooperation and what happens if you don't? what next?